IUJ Ladies Health Guide

 PreNatal care 胎教 “Taikyou”

-As soon as you suspect you may be pregnant, you need to go to a gynecologist to confirm, and begin prenatal care.
+As soon as you suspect you are pregnant, you need to go to a gynecologist to confirm, and begin prenatal care.
 If you prefer to take a pregnancy test at home (妊娠検査 “Ninshin Kensa”), you may buy the kits at any drug store.
-However, be sure to see a gynecologist if you are pregnant.

 Pregnancy 妊娠 “Ninshin”

-Once your pregnancy is confirmed, you will receive a Mother/Child handbook （母子手帳 “Boshi Techou”） to use throughout your pregnancy and your child’s first few years.
-It is a nice guide to track your own pregnancy and baby’s growth, etc.
+Once your pregnancy is confirmed, you will receive a Mother/Child handbook （母子手帳 “Boshi Techou”） to use throughout your pregnancy and your baby’s first few years.

 Birthing 出産 “Shussan”

 The Kikan Hospital has very nice facilities for giving birth, and the after care of you and your child.
-Please refer to the Hospital Guide book and Family Guide.
+A healthy birthing is not covered by insurance, but a city allowance helps cover costs.
+Please refer to the Family Guide for details.

 Abortion 中絶 “Chuzetsu”